Arturo Benedetti Michelangeli (1920-1995)

 Issued on BBC Legends BBCL 4043-2

 'This is a legendary performance of the Grieg.
 To many of us the best performance ever recorded.
 It is, without doubt, the version to buy.
 It stands skyscrapers above its nearest rivals.
 There are no flaws, no uncertainties just mind-boggling magic.
-And he makes this concerto into a very very powerful piece contradicting those performances that wallow and drag out sentimentality in nauseating pastel shades.
+And he makes this concerto into a very very powerful piece contradicting those performances that wallow and drag out sentimentality in nauseating pastel shades.'
 (David Wright).
-I myself was thrilled when I first listened, but the pianist's opening phrases in the Adagio still seem insensitive and carelessly tossed-off.

 Saturday, 7 August, 1965: Mozarteum, Salzburg, Austria; 9:00 pm,